 The drugs usually introduced are local anesthetics, whose effect is determined by the administered dose, low doses relief pain, whereas big doses produce muscular blockage and paralysis.

-As any other anesthesia, epidural has its counterindications.
-Obese patients or with cardiomyopathies, situations where the delivery is very dilated and patients with tattoos in the lumbar area are not suited to be anesthetised by epidural.
+As any other anesthesia, epidural has a series of contraindications.
+Obese patients or with cardiomyopathies, situations where the delivery is very dilated and patients with tattoos in the lumbar area should not use epidural anesthesia.

 Disadvantages and advantages